 be familiar with and guided by the performance standards in the 2003 American Bar Association Guidelines for the Appointment and Performance of Defense Counsel in Death Penalty Cases, and the 2008 Supplementary Guidelines for the Mitigation Function of Defense Teams in Death Penalty Cases.

-If an attorney is a member in good standing of the State Bar of Arizona, the attorney’s practice in a federal jurisdiction or in another state may be considered for purposes of satisfying the requirements of (a)(2).
+If an attorney is a member in good standing of the State Bar of Arizona, the attorney’s practice in a federal jurisdiction or in another state may be considered for purposes of satisfying the requirements of (a)(1) and (a)(2).

 Trial Counsel.